Of B2B companies that use landing pages, 62% have six or fewer total landing pages.

 Note: Although the above homepage design is a terrific lead generator, I wouldn’t advocate that you direct visitors from all of your campaigns to it.

-Personalization is key to building compelling customer experiences.
-56% of customers are more likely to buy with a personalized experience.
+Personalization is key when building a compelling customer experience.
+Customers are more likely to buy with a personalized experience.

 2. Capture’em landing pages

-Unlike the upside down design, these landing pages don’t have any navigational links.
-Ideally, they have just one CTA button allowing the visitor to submit his info before he moves on.
-Their format also suits a mobile device.
+Unlike the upside-down design, these landing pages don’t have any navigational links.
+Ideally, they have just one CTA button allowing the visitor to submit their info before moving on.

 Here’s an example of a webinar landing page by Tim Paige.